 Our generation of kids are growing up in a tech-filled world.
 Language learning apps are a popular way for kids to learn a foreign language.
-Whether you are raising a bilingual child and looking for a little more exposure to a language; or you are just interested in exploring other languages of the world, a language learning app is a great way to introduce new vocabulary and phrases in a fun filled way.
-Here are a list of fun language learning apps for kids.
+If you are raising a bilingual child and looking for a little more exposure to a language; or you are interested in exploring other languages of the world, language apps are a great way to introduce new vocabulary and phrases in a fun filled way.

 Gus on the Go

-Gus on the Go is a fantastic easy to use language learning tool for young children.
-Kids embark on an exciting adventure with Gus through various stages unlocking new levels, and learning all types of vocabulary.
-With 30 different languages, there is also the Stories Gus on the Go series featuring characters from the game to dive deeper into the language learning experience.
+Gus on the Go is a fantastic easy to use language app for young children.
+Kids will embark on an exciting adventure with Gus through various stages unlocking new levels, and learning all types of vocabulary.
+This language app has 30 different languages, and there is also the Stories Gus on the Go series featuring characters from the game to dive deeper into the language learning experience.

 Dic-Dic is a fun language learning app for kids aged 3-8 years old who are learning English, French, Spanish or Russian.
-Through different levels, children will be introduced to basic vocabulary, and for older children they can learn to spell words in their target language.
+Children are introduced to basic vocabulary, and will learn to spell words in their target language.

-Pacca Alpaca is an adventure filled app for those who love to explore.
-It is available in 7 different languages including English, French, Spanish, Mandarin Chinese, Arabic, German and Welsh.
+Pacca Alpaca is an adventure filled language learning app for those who love to explore.
+The app designed for kids is available in 7 different languages including English, French, Spanish, Mandarin Chinese, Arabic, German and Welsh.
 Children will head down under to Australia exploring the Australian culture through nature, music, and indigenous art.
-They will learn lots of new vocabulary through an exciting language learning adventure.
+There is lots of new vocabulary to learn through an exciting language learning adventure.

 Learn Languages with Amy

-Learn languages with Amy is a new and exciting educational app for young children who are learning English, Spanish, Polish, Dutch or Esperanto.
-It aims to improve your child’s vocabulary and pronunciation, while also helping older children with their reading skills.
-Instructions can be set in your own mother tongue, or of the language your child is learning as they get more advanced.
+Learn languages with Amy is a new and exciting language app for kids who are learning English, Spanish, Polish, Dutch or Esperanto.
+The language app aims to improve your child’s vocabulary and pronunciation, while also helping older children with their reading skills.
+You can set instructions in your own mother tongue, or of the language your child is learning as they get more advanced.

-Mind Snacks is a series of mini games designed to teach kids languages or improve their language skills.
-Children will learn a wide range of vocabulary, over 1000 words in a variety of languages including French, Spanish, Italian, Portuguese, German, Mandarin Chinese, and Japanese!
+Mind Snacks is a language app with a series of mini games designed to teach kids languages or improve their language skills.
+With this language app, children will learn a wide range of vocabulary, over 1000 words in a variety of languages including French, Spanish, Italian, Portuguese, German, Mandarin Chinese, and Japanese!
 Older children will also learn to spell in their target language.
 The great thing about Mind Snacks is that kids can choose their lesson, so if they are already familiar with certain things, they can skip ahead.

-INKids Education have a flashcard language app for children learning a variety of languages including Arabic, Hindi, Japanese, German, Swedish, French, Portuguese, Featuring over 400 Language Flashcards with the vocabulary including animals, numbers, colours, food, and more, your children can get a glimps into a variety of languages, or your target language.
-They also have a variety of other educational apps for different subjects.
+INKids Education have a flashcard language app for children learning a variety of languages including Arabic, Hindi, Japanese, German, Swedish, French, Portuguese.
+The language app features over 400 Language Flashcards with the vocabulary including animals, numbers, colours, food, and more.
+Kids can learn variety of languages, or your target language.
+There are also many other educational apps for different subjects.

 Duolingo is one of the most popular multilingual language learning apps online.
 Lessons include a variety of speaking, listening, translation, and multiple choice challenges.
-The app is suitable for older children who can read, and even adults.
-It can get quite addictive since the app tracks your progress, and it motivates you to keep going to beat your previous scores.
+The language app is suitable for older children who can read, and even adults.
+It can get quite addictive since the app tracks your progress.
+But motivates you to keep going to beat your previous scores.

-Whats your child’s favourite language learning app?
+Whats your child’s favourite language app?
 Do you have any other fun language learning apps for kids that you can recommend?
 Please share with us!
-If you are looking for more information on bilingual parenting ?
+Raising a bilingual child?
 Subscribe to receive other related articles.
-Like our Bilingual Kidspot Facebook Page.
-Follow us on Twitter, and join the private Bilingual Kidspot Discussion group!
+Follow us on Facebook and Twitter, and join the private Bilingual Kidspot Discussion group!